ankane/searchkick/CONTRIBUTING.md

 If the above steps don’t help, create an issue.

-- For incorrect search results, recreate the problem by forking [this gist](https://gist.github.com/ankane/f80b0923d9ae2c077f41997f7b704e5c).
+- Recreate the problem by forking [this gist](https://gist.github.com/ankane/f80b0923d9ae2c077f41997f7b704e5c).
 Include a link to your gist and the output in the issue.
 - For exceptions, include the complete backtrace.

 ## Pull Requests